 1. Define analysis scope and goals

-Start by identifying the level of analysis you’ll perform:
+Then move on to identifying the level of analysis you’ll perform:

 - Individual.
-This analysis focuses on a specific employee’s skill set, measuring them against those needed in their current role or a future position.
+This analysis focuses on a specific employee’s skill set, measuring them against those skills needed in their current role or a future position.
 It helps identify ways to enhance someone’s performance or prepare them for career advancement.

 - Team.
 This level evaluates the collective skills of a team, comparing them to the combined skill sets they need to achieve team goals.
 It reveals any knowledge or expertise gaps that might hinder project completion or team effectiveness.